-- Operations Manager: Operations managers oversee a wide variety of areas within an organization.
+- Operations managers oversee a wide variety of areas within an organization.
 The specific responsibilities of this position vary depending on the size of the company but will typically include creating policy and managing daily operations, such as assigning work schedules and supervising the completion of projects.

 - Median Annual Salary: $103,950

 - Projected Growth Rate: 8%

 Source: Bureau of Labor StatisticsReturn to the top